 - 1. Understand the history, types, and applications of Blockchain - 2.
 Acquire knowledge about Blockchain Architecture and Consensus mechanism - 3.
-Identify and design projects using Web3j. - 4.
-Apply the cryptography and consensus algorithms. - 5.
+Gain knowledge about cryptography and consensus algorithms. - 4.
+Deploy projects using Web3j and design blockchain based applications. - 5.
 Understand the concept of Ethereum Virtual Machine.